espocrm/documentation/user-guide/quotes.md

 ```
 <img src="{{file imageId}}">
 ```
-where `imageId` – the name of custom image field in Quote entity concatenated with the suffix `Id`.
+where `imageId` – the name of custom image field, concatenated with the suffix `Id`.

 For product line item:
 ```